wyvernbw/pchan/readme.md

 but I already know which parts are stupid slow and how to fix them.
 However, my initial focus for now is on features and correctness.

 A goal of this project is to make a very accurate and fast dynarec, such that an interpreter is not needed.
 This might be impossible and/or it might make P-chan quite cycle-inaccurate.
-So far however, (barring the seemingly endless pile of bugs) the dynarec is both fast enough in the uncached scenario where an interpreter would be needed, and its accurate enough.
 The reason behind this decision is that, I really cannot be assed to code an interpreter.
+No interpreter makes debugging difficult, as such, much <3 to the devs of PCSX-Redux, which I am using for cross comparison.

 ## On AI Code